davepagurek/SE-Notes/sci250/index.md

 - Infiltration
 - Percolation

-The **drainage basic** of a water body is the area of land whose water eventually leads into that body of water.
+The **drainage basin** of a water body is the area of land whose water eventually leads into that body of water.

 Measuring stream discharge ($Q$): $Q = V \cdot A$
 - As you go downstream: